danwing/cidfi/draft-wing-cidfi.md

 If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional QUIC stream which is dedicated to CIDFI communication.
 This stream number is communicated in the CIDFI transport response during the QUIC handshake.

-TODO: specify how CIDFI stream number is communicated to client.
+> TODO: Specify how CIDFI stream number is communicated to client.

-The QUIC client and QUIC server exchange CIDFI information over this CIDFI-dedicated stream as described in {{initial-metadata-exchange}}.
+The QUIC client and server exchange CIDFI information over this CIDFI-dedicated stream as described in {{initial-metadata-exchange}}.

 ## Client Proves Ownership of its UDP 4-Tuple {#ownership}

-To ensure that the client messages to the CNE pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
+To ensure that the client messages to a CNE pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
 {{client-authorizes}} over the QUIC UDP 4-tuple it is using with the